melendus/dsa-2021-g3/30413/Mihai Alexandru Sandu/Lab02/README.md

-# Lab X
+# Lab 02

-> Edit this file and describe in a few words what you've done in this lab.
+In this lab I managed to install git and found out how to use it a little bit.